BerndHagen/Medio-Universal-Downloader/README.md

 2. **Modifications Prohibited**: Any modification, decompiling, reverse-engineering, or derivative work based on the software is strictly prohibited without the Author's prior written consent.

-3. **Attribution**: When redistributing Medio - YouTube Converter, appropriate credit to the Author is required, including a link to the original source when applicable.
+3. **Attribution**: When redistributing Medio - Universal Downloader, appropriate credit to the Author is required, including a link to the original source when applicable.

 4. **Third-Party Libraries**: Medio leverages third-party libraries like FFmpeg (LGPL) and yt-dlp (Unlicense) for multimedia processing.
 Please review and comply with their respective licenses.